Important tax season noticeWorkers' compensation benefits are not taxable; therefore, Texas Mutual does not provide W2s for them.

 - Report your injury to your employer as soon as possible.

 - If your employer has purchased a policy that includes our workers' compensation health care network option and you live within a network service area, seek treatment from a Texas Star Network® provider.
 Click here to find a network provider.
-You can also download an employee rights and obligations flyer.

 - If you are not required to see a Texas Star Network® provider, seek treatment from a doctor in your area.
 Please note that if you are required to see a network provider but you choose not to, you may be responsible for payment for your own health care services.
 If you have any questions regarding your network status, contact us at (800) 859-5995.